GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Best-Practices.md

 1. Use a build step if possible.

 - Many of Vue's APIs are "tree-shakable" if bundled via a modern build tool.
-For example, if you don't use the built-in `<Transition>`component, it won't be included in the final production bundle. <font color=gree size=4>`Tree-shaking`</font> can also remove other unused modules in your source code.
+For example, if you don't use the built-in `<Transition>`component, it won't be included in the final production bundle. <font color=#3498db size=4>`Tree-shaking`</font> can also remove other unused modules in your source code.

-- When <font color=gree size=4>`using a build step, templates are pre-compiled so we don't need to ship the Vue compiler to the browser`</font>.
+- When <font color=#3498db size=4>`using a build step, templates are pre-compiled so we don't need to ship the Vue compiler to the browser`</font>.
 This saves 14kb min+gzipped JavaScript and avoids the runtime compilation cost.

-2. Be cautious of size when introducing new <font color=gree size=4>`dependencies`</font>!
+2. Be cautious of size when introducing new <font color=#3498db size=4>`dependencies`</font>!
 In real world applications, bloated bundles are most often a result of introducing heavy dependencies without realizing it.

 - If using a build step, prefer dependencies that offer `ES module` formats and are tree-shaking friendly.
 For example, prefer lodash-es over lodash.